oauthstuff/draft-ietf-oauth-security-topics/A01_introduction.md

 	  redirecting requests has changed, and with it, the implicit grant's underlying security model.

 This document provides updated security recommendations to address these challenges.
-It does not supplant the security advice given in [@!RFC6749], [@!RFC6750], and [@!RFC6819], but complements those documents.

-This document introduces new requirements beyond those defined in existing specifications such as OAuth 2.0 [@RFC6749] and OpenID Connect [@OpenID.Core] and deprecates some modes of operation that are deemed less secure or even insecure.
+It introduces new requirements beyond those defined in existing specifications such as OAuth 2.0 [@RFC6749] and OpenID Connect [@OpenID.Core] and deprecates some modes of operation that are deemed less secure or even insecure.
+However, this document does not supplant the security advice given in [@!RFC6749], [@!RFC6750], and [@!RFC6819], but complements those documents.

 Naturally, not all existing ecosystems and implementations are compatible with the new requirements and following the best practices described in this document may break interoperability.
 Nonetheless, it is RECOMMENDED that implementers upgrade their implementations and ecosystems when feasible.

+OAuth 2.1, under developement as [@I-D.ietf-oauth-v2-1], will incorporate the security recommendations of this document.

 ## Structure